-This post was inspired by an assignment submitted in the course Optimization by Yiftach Neumann and I.
+This post was inspired by an assignment submitted in the course Optimization by Yiftach Neumann and me.

-In the first part, we described common optimization concerns in machine learning.
-Then, we introduced the three widely used optimization methods - Momentum, RMSProp and ADAM.
+In the first part, we described common optimization concerns in machine learning and introduced three widely used optimization methods: Momentum, RMSProp, and ADAM.

 We provide implementation of the aforementioned algorithms in the python notebook: